USD$ 8,595 – USD$ 14,990

 Luderitz was established in 1883 as a remote German outpost and the area is surrounded by diamond mine areas (restricted zones).
 The town has numerous historic buildings and a unique character, so lots of photo opportunities.
 We will arrive late afternoon in time for photographing the sunset over the Atlantic Ocean.

 Day 11: LUDERITZ – KOLMANSKOP – LUDERITZ (B/L/D)

 Today is a special day as we have permits for the whole day for the abandoned mining town of Kolmanskop.
 Once having been home to 700 families, the buildings have stood the test of time (in an area where rain hardly falls), but the winds and sands of the Namib Desert have slowly encroached upon each dwelling and have created amazing results.

 We can enter the area at sunrise and leave at sunset.
-We will also undertake the 9.30am guided tour which will help us with familiarisation, however this is a hot and dry place so we may take a lunch break in Luderitz and return later in the afternoon.
+You also have the opportunity to undertake the 9.30am guided tour which will help with familiarisation.
+After lunch at the café within the abandoned town, we continue exploring and photographing the buildings.
 The public is only permitted into the area during the morning, so our special all-day permits will ensure us better photographic opportunities.
-If you want to practice natural-looking HDR, this is the place to try.
+If you want to practice natural-looking HDR, this is the place to give it a go.

 Day 12: LUDERITZ – KEETMANSHOOP (B/L/D)

 This morning we will explore and photograph the town of Luderitz before commencing our four-hour drive east to Keetmanshoop.
 For the next two nights we stay at Quivertree Restcamp which is conveniently located to an amazing Quiver tree (Aloe dichotoma) forest, as well as the Giant’s Playground.

 Late afternoon we will photograph sunset amongst the Quiver trees and then return again later in the night to do astrophotography.